cjsauer/brand-flakes/README.md

 ### Building

 To build the main `brand-flakes.js` script and its dependencies into one minified file, run `gulp build`.
 This task outputs the minified file into `server/app/public/brand-flakes.min.js`.
-You may also choose to run `gulp build-dev` which does not minify or uglify the source, and begins watching for any file changes in the `src/` directory.
+You may also choose to run `gulp build-dev` which does not minify or uglify the source.
+Lastly, try `gulp watch` which begins watching for any file changes in the `src/` directory and will call `gulp build-dev` for you automatically.

 From their it will be served for public consumption.
 The delivery method is identical to how Google Analytics serves its tracking script.
 See [this post here](http://code.stephenmorley.org/javascript/understanding-the-google-analytics-tracking-code/) to understand how it works.